-New!
-2015 developments which dramatically expand eligibility!
+New developments dramatically expand eligibility!
 Read the latest news at: Los Angeles County Diversion Program!

 Other Diversion Programs

 This week’s subject involves availability of a court alternative commonly referred to as a Los Angeles Diversion Program.
 This type of program is sometimes considered for 1st-time offenders, low-level crimes (i.e., shoplifting, trespass), municipal code cases, as well technical violations, to name a few.
 Those accepted into a Diversion Program can then avoid convictions on their records if they successfully complete all of the program requirements in a timely fashion.
 In fact, significant changes in this area of law are pending, as you can read at: Los Angeles Diversion.

 The starting point of whether your case is eligible and suitable for “Diversion,” will likely depend on the charges you are facing.

 Misdemeanor offenses, on a case by case evaluation by the City Attorneys’ Office and District Attorney, will be considered for a Diversion Program.
 The District Attorney has one Pre-Court “Diversion” Program at its disposal: Office Hearings; the City Attorney has two: Office Hearings and APPS (Alternative Prosecution Programs).

 The District Attorney Office Hearing Program, as well as the Los Angeles City Attorney’s Office Hearing Program, is administered by non-lawyer Hearing Officers, who attempt to resolve community/local violations and problems in a less-formal setting than the courthouse.
 This has been a cost effective process for the government to solve otherwise difficult problems, retain the option of later prosecution if the problems continue, and is less-confrontational to those parties involved.
 Each case which is referred for hearing saves limited available resources to prosecute more serious cases.